zhenglong1603/tp/docs/DeveloperGuide.md

 5. System confirms successful deletion.

 **Extensions**
-- 2a.
+- 1a.
 Missing NRIC → System returns "Error: Patient NRIC is missing."
-- 2b.
+- 1b.
 Missing appointment ID → System returns "Error: Appointment ID is missing."
-- 3a.
+- 2a.
 No matching appointment found → System returns "Error: Invalid appointment ID."

 Use case ends.

----

-**Use Case: Delete Medicine Usage Record**
-**MSS**
-1. User requests to delete a medicine record by ID and NRIC.
-2. System validates the NRIC and ID.
-3. System checks if the record exists.
-4. System deletes the record.
-5. System confirms deletion.

-**Extensions**
-- 2a.
-Missing NRIC → System returns "Error: Patient NRIC is missing."
-- 2b.
-Invalid ID → System returns "Error: ID must be a positive integer."
-- 3a.
-Record not found → System returns "Error: No medicine record found for ID <ID>."

-**Use case ends.**

 ---

 **Use Case: View Patient details**

 **MSS**
 1. User requests to view a patient’s details by clicking on the list of patients.
 3. System retrieves the patient details.